tannewt/wa-law.org/bill/2021-22/hb/1329/S/README.md

 2. Before convening in executive session, the presiding officer of a governing body shall publicly announce the purpose for excluding the public from the meeting place, and the time when the executive session will be concluded.
 The executive session may be extended to a stated later time by announcement of the presiding officer. **The announced purpose of excluding the public must be entered into the minutes of the meeting required by RCW 42.30.035.**

+## Section 6
+> This section adds a new section to an existing chapter [42.30](/rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md).
+Here is the [modified chapter](rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md) for context.

+1. Except in an emergency situation, the governing body of a public agency shall provide an opportunity at or before every regular meeting for public comment.
+The public comment required under this section may be taken orally at a public meeting, or by providing an opportunity for written testimony to be submitted before or at the meeting.
+If the governing body accepts written testimony, this testimony must be distributed to the governing body.
+The governing body may set a reasonable deadline for the submission of written testimony before the meeting.

+2. Upon the request of any individual who will have difficulty attending a meeting of the governing body of a public agency by reason of disability, limited mobility, or for any other reason that makes physical attendance at a meeting difficult, the governing body shall, when feasible, provide an opportunity for that individual to provide oral comment at the meeting remotely if oral comment from other members of the public will be accepted at the meeting.

+3. Nothing in this section prevents a governing body from allowing public comment on items not on the meeting agenda.

+4. Nothing in this section diminishes the authority of governing bodies to deal with interruptions under RCW 42.30.050, limits the ability of the governing body to put limitations on the time available for public comment or on how public comment is accepted, or requires a governing body to accept public comment that renders orderly conduct of the meeting unfeasible.

 ## Section 7
 > This section modifies existing section [42.30.900](/rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md).
 Here is the [modified chapter](rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md) for context.